Postquam ueridicus hystoriographus & doctor eximius - decus & gloria nostrę gentis Beda uenera

 4 DB: Read insulę.

-After the venerable Bede, truthful historian and distinguished teacher—the honour and glory of our people—stopped writing, other sure and seamless narrators have not been found who, as far as we are able to estimate, by reciting the happenings of the years and times, might have expended labour of such a kind that it would be fitting both for the instruction of our posterity’s ignorance and for removing entirely the doubts of this age.
+After the venerable Bede, truthful historian and distinguished teacher—the honour and glory of our people—stopped writing, other sure a3nd seamless narrators have not been found who, as far as we are able to estimate, by recounting the events of the years and times, might have devoted their energy as would be fitting both for the instruction of our posterity’s ignorance and for removing entirely the doubts of this age.
 Perceiving this, we have, as far as our indolence allows, given a little effort as far as we are able to meet the need to investigate carefully the truth of the matter.
-Accordingly, we begin, nevertheless, to run through the course and condition of the times very briefly from that period—that is, from these three years which the aforesaid and venerable Bede, priest and monk of the monastery Jarrow or Wearmonth, made the end of his account—, and we adopt the beginning from the words of Bede himself.
-He most assuredly fixes the form of these words to be this:
+Accordingly, we undertake, therefore, to run through the course and condition of the times very briefly from that period—that is, from the three years which the aforesaid and venerable Bede, priest and monk of the monastery of Jarrow or Wearmonth, made the end of his account—, and we take the beginning from the words of Bede himself, whose form he most certainly establishes to be this:1

-In the 731st year of Our Lord’s incarnation Archbishop Berhtwald, overcome by great age, died on 9 January.
-He held the see for 37 years, 6 months and 14 days.
-In his place, in the same year, Tatwine, from the province of Mercia, was made archbishop by designation, when he was a priest in the monastery which is called Bredon.
-He was consecrated at Canterbury by the venerable men Bishops Daniel of Winchester, Ingwald of London, Aldwine of Lichfield, and Aldwulf of Rochester, on Sunday 10 June: a man distinguished in religion and wisdom, and also famously well-informed in sacred texts.
-And so at the moment Bishops Tatwine and Aldwulf preside over the churches of the Kentishmen.
-Also, Bishop Hingwald presides over the province of the East Saxons; Bishops Aldberht and Heathulac preside over the province of the East Angles; Bishops Daniel and Forthhere preside over the province of the West Saxons; Bishop Aldwine presides over the province of the Mercians, and Bishop Walhstod presides over the people who live in the west beyond the River Severn; Bishop Wilfred presides over the province of the Hwicce; and Bishop Cyneberht presides over the province of Lindsey.
+In the 731st year of Our Lord’s incarnation Archbishop Berhtwald, worn out by great old age, died on 9 January,2 after he held the see for 37 years, 6 months and 14 days.
+In his place, in the same year, Tatwine by name, from the kingdom of Mercia, was made archbishop, when he was a priest in the monastery which is called Breedon.
+He was consecrated at Canterbury by the venerable men Bishops Daniel of Winchester, Ingwold of London, Ealdwine of Lichfield, and Ealdwulf of Rochester, on Sunday 10 June: a man distinguished in religious devotion and wisdom, and also outstandingly well-informed in sacred texts.
+And so at the moment Bishops Tatwine and Ealdwulf preside over the churches of the Kentishmen.
+Also, Bishop Ingwold is bishop of the kingdom of the East Saxons; Bishops Ealdberht and ‘Eathulac’3 bishops of the kingdom of the East Angles; Bishops Daniel and Forthhere bishops of the kingdom of the West Saxons; Bishop Ealdwine is bishop of the kingdom of the Mercians, and Wealhstod bishop of the people who live in the west beyond the River Severn; Wilfred is bishop of the kingdom of the Hwicce; and Cyneberht bishop of the kingdom of Lindsey.
 The bishopric of the Isle of Wight pertains to Daniel, bishop of Winchester.
-The province of the South Saxons, for a number of years remaining still without a bishop, seeks episcopal administration for itself from a bishop of the West Saxons.
-And all these provinces, and others in the southern region as far as the River Humber, with their kings also, are subject to Æthelbald, king of the Mercians.
-But in the province of the Northumbrians, however, over which King Ceolwulf presides, 4 bishops now hold office: Wilfred in the church of York, Æthelwald in the church of Lindisfarne, Acca in the church of Hexham, and Pehthelm in the church which is called ‘the White House’—this was recently raised to an episcopal seat after the numbers of believers increased, and has him as its first bishop.
-Also at this moment the Pictish nation has a peace agreement with the English, and rejoices to become a partaker of catholic peace and truth with the universal church.
+The kingdom of the South Saxons, for a number of years remaining still without a bishop, requires episcopal administration for itself from a bishop of the West Saxons.
+And all these kingdoms, and others in the south as far as the River Humber, with their kings also, are subject to Æthelbald, king of the Mercians.
+But in the kingdom of the Northumbrians, however, over which King Ceolwulf presides, 4 bishops now hold office: Wilfred in the church of York, Æthelwold in the church of Lindisfarne, Acca in the church of Hexham, and Pehthelm in the church which is called ‘the White House’4—this was recently raised to an episcopal seat after the numbers of believers increased, and has him as its first bishop.
+Also at this moment the Pictish nation has a peace agreement with the English people, and rejoices to become a partaker of catholic peace and truth with the universal church.
 The Gaels who inhabit Britain, satisfied with their own bounds, attempt nothing against the English people by way of plots or deceptions.
-The Britons, although they oppose both the English—for the most part with an inherent hatred—and the state of the whole of the catholic church with wrong-headed customs, nevertheless are unable in either to attain their desired objective, with both divine and human strength thwarting them utterly; since, although in part they are under their own rule, in some part they are subjected by servitude to the English.
-As a result, with peace and stability smiling at this time, many among the Northumbrians, as much the nobles as the rank-and-file, along with their children, having laid down their arms, are more happy to receive the tonsure and ascribe to monastic vows than to practice the skills of war.
-What end this matter may be wont to have, a later age will see.
+The Britons, although they oppose both the English people—for the most part with an inherent hatred—and the state of the whole of the catholic church with5 wrong-headed customs, nevertheless are unable in either to attain their desired objective, with both divine and human strength thwarting them utterly; since, although they are in part under their own rule, nevertheless no small part have been handed over to English servitude.
+As a result, with peace and stability smiling at this time, many among the Northumbrian people, as much the nobles as the rank-and-file, along with their children, having laid down their arms, are more happy to receive the tonsure and ascribe to monastic vows than to practice the skills of war.
+What result will come of this, a later age will see.
 This is the state of all Britain at the present day, about the 285th year of the arrival of the English in Britain, the 731st of the Lord’s incarnation.
-May the world revel in His perpetual kingdom; and may the many islands be made joyful, with Britain rejoicing in His faith.
+Let the world rejoice in His perpetual kingdom with Britain delighting in His faith; and ‘let many islands be glad’.6

 In the 733rd year an eclipse of the sun occurred on 15 August at about the third hour of the day